stinkymatt/Helena/README.md

 - Test variants other than json.
 - Add more runtime integration options.
 - Add search capability.
-- Finish row paging mechanism.
+- Finish column paging mechanism.
+- Use url matrix params instead for paging?
 - Add support for OrderedPartitioner?